ugorji/go-serverapp/app/README.md

 # go-serverapp/app

-This repository contains the `go-serverapp/app` library (or command).
+This repository contains the `go-serverapp/app` library.

 To install: